WNBL AWARDS

 WEEKLY RECOGNITION

-• After each round of the regular season, WNBL League Management will analyse the results of each game and the player statistics, and recognise one athlete as the Player of the Week.
+• After each round of the regular season, WNBL League Management will analyse the results of each game and the player statistics, and recognise one athlete as the Player of the Round, and five athletes in Team of the Round.

-• Social Media graphics and a small highlights video of the Player of the Week will be produced and distributed amongst the league social channels.
+• Social Media graphics and a small highlights video of the Player of the Round will be produced and distributed amongst the league social channels.

 LIFE MEMBERSHIP